JaredHeinrich/quoridor_ai/README.md

     ```
     Where the path specifys which file should be used to load the neural
     networks, and the lines specify in which line of the file the neural networks
     can be found.
+Each neural network is saved in its own line.
+In a generation the neural
+    networks are logged in order of the placements.
+So to calculate a line of the neural
+    network with the generation count g and placement p the
+    line l = generation_size * (g -1) + p

      To let the AI make the next move press "Enter".
     To run the executable, use the following command inside the crate directory:
     ```bash
     cargo run --release